 The coconut tree grove is recovering from Hurricanes Irma and Maria, but its beauty is still apparent.
 There are trees leaning on one another, growing sideways, or even parallel to the ground.
 Look out for a tire swing in a coconut tree closest to the water.
 It is a great prop for a bit of fun.

-If you visit on a weekday you may be the only one on the beach.
-On weekends, the people scene typically includes a few couples and maybe a dozen folks having a small bbq or picnic.
-Beach goers to Neltjeberg often bring along their dogs, so expect to see a few fur babies chilling with their owners.
+If you visit on a weekday, you may be the only one on the beach.
+On weekends, the people scene typically includes a few couples and maybe a dozen folks having a small barbecue or picnic.
+Beachgoers to Neltjeberg often bring along their dogs, so expect to see a few fur babies chilling with their owners.

 From Neltjeberg the only sign of civilization is a very fine house on the peninsula.
 The beach is pristine.
 You will need to bring your own…. everything!
 If you think you will need something, you need to bring it.
 When you leave the beach, please take all your stuff back off the beach with you.
 There are no trash bins.